 Master of Science (Thesis) Option Requirements

-Requirements #1-6 as above except that requirement #4 is reduced to two graduate courses.
+Requirements #1-6 as above except that requirement #4 is reduced to one graduate courses.
 In addition, the student should enroll in two courses (6 credits) in STAT 2001, Research and Thesis for the Master of Science degree.
 To qualify for this degree option, the student must find a faculty member in the department to direct the student's thesis.
 For full-time students, this should be done no later than the beginning of the student's second year in graduate school.
 The student must write and successfully defend a master's thesis.